-This recipe for Blueberry Lemon Poppy Seed Muffins yields the softest, most flavorful muffins filled with fresh blueberries, bright lemon zest, and poppyseeds, and topped with crunchy turbinado sugar.
+These light, fluffy Blueberry Lemon Poppy Seed Muffins are filled with fresh blueberries and bright lemon zest.
+They are studded with poppy seeds and topped with crunchy turbinado sugar.

-I absolutely love these muffins and could definitely eat half a dozen in one sitting.
-This is in part because the blueberries play such a strong role and it’s not a super dense or overly sweet muffin.
+The muffins are light, fluffy, and bursting with juicy fresh blueberries.
 This makes it easy to eat one and not feel weighed down or sugared out.
-This recipe for 12 muffins contains only ½ a cup of sugar.
-Though they are topped with turbinado sugar, you can easily adjust how much you sprinkle on top.
+This recipe makes 12 muffins and contains only ½ a cup of sugar.
+They are topped with turbinado sugar, which you can easily adjust depending on how much you want on top.

 Fresh Blueberries and Lemon Zest

-I love using fresh blueberries that burst and leave little puddles of juice in the muffin as you bite into them.
-This recipe calls for 2 cups of flour and 1 ½ cups of blueberries which is a great flour to blueberry ratio.
+This recipe calls for fresh blueberries.
+Fresh blueberries burst and leave little puddles of juice in the muffin as you bite into them.

-Using lemon zest is a great way to incorporate that bright and sweet lemon flavor without diluting the batter with lemon juice or adding the extra acidity.
+Using lemon zest is a great way to incorporate that bright and sweet lemon flavor without diluting the batter with lemon juice or adding extra acidity.
 Adding lemon zest allows you to add the sweet lemon flavor without any of the sourness that comes from the juice.
+This is also a great technique for making simple citrus cakes like this Lemon Italian Olive Oil Cake.

 Poppy Seeds

 Poppy Seeds can be found in the ingredient section of the grocery store in a small spice bottle.
-It’s a nice way to add color and texture to the muffins.
-If you’re not able to find poppy seeds, leaving them out is totally fine.
+Poppy seeds add color and texture to the muffins.
+If you’re not able to find poppy seeds, it is fine to leave them out.

 Turbinado Sugar

-Rather than spending a lot of time making a crumb topping (which if you have the time is certainly delicious), I use turbinado sugar.
+Rather than spending a lot of time making a crumb topping (which if you have the time is certainly delicious) or lemon glaze, I use turbinado sugar.
 Turbinado sugar is sugar that comes in large crunchy granules and also contains a little bit of molasses similar to brown sugar.
-Adding turbinado sugar makes the top of the muffin just a little bit crunchy and sweet.
-You can find this type of sugar at Whole Foods ($3.99 for a large 32oz bag).
+Adding turbinado sugar, sometimes called Sugar in the Raw, makes the top of the muffin just a little bit crunchy and sweet with minimal effort.
+You can find this type of sugar at typical grocery stores or Whole Foods.

 Here are three tips for creating extra tall muffins.

-Many recipes will say to bake the muffins at 425℉ for 5 minutes then reduce the temperature.
-I think this adds extra complexity, and it might mean that you forget to reduce the temperature after 5 minutes and the muffins will burn (which has happened to me – see the picture further below).
+Many recipes will say to bake the muffins at 425℉ for 5 minutes or 7 minutes then reduce the temperature.
+I think this adds extra complexity, and it might mean that you forget to reduce the temperature after 5 minutes and the muffins will burn (which has happened to me).

 If you reduce the temperature right away you don’t have to come back later to do it, so forgetting to turn the temperature down partway through becomes irrelevant.